 The phrase “content is king” is echoed quite frequently by marketing professionals and others close to the industry.
 Although content is important, it cannot produce favorable Google rankings on its own.
 For content to make an impact, it must reach external parties.
 Google does not rank pages based on the quality of writing.
 Roofing businesses sometimes make the mistake of hiring content writers only, and they fail to see the results they are looking for from a search engine optimization standpoint.
 Remember, the ultimate goal for your company website is to rank search results and generate traffic.
-Marketing content is a significant step in the SEO process, and utilizing one or more of these strategies can make it happen.
+Marketing content is a significant step in the roofing SEO process, and utilizing one or more of these strategies can make it happen.

 Signs You Need a Content Marketing Strategy

 If your roofing website is filled with high-quality pages and blog posts but fails to rank for any notable keywords, it may be time to pursue new content marketing strategies.
 How do you know if you’re ranking for anything?
 Well, it might be evident by the lack of leads you are getting for your business.
-But a more accurate way of checking involves using SEO tools like SEMRush to track your keyword rankings.
-If you are struggling to rank, you should first ensure that you have a professional website design optimized with schema code and crawlable to search engines with a hierarchical URL structure.
+But a more accurate way of checking involves using SEO tools like SEMrush to track your keyword rankings.
+If you are struggling to rank, you should first ensure that you have a professional website design for roofers optimized with schema code and crawlable to search engines with a hierarchical URL structure.
 If the problem is not your website design or crawlability, it is very likely an issue with your content marketing strategy.
 Here are some indicators that you need to take action:

 - High Bounce Rates: A high rate of users exiting your website immediately upon entrance